 Just think of it as a contribution to a good cause.
 Your license dollars go to support recreational fishing around your state and without that funding, the quality of fishing would be noticeably worse.
 Whether it’s to maintain public launches, stocking lakes or enforcing fish and game laws, your license purchase helps fund it.

 Even if you can fish a private pond for free, it may still be worth a few bucks to keep our fishing opportunities alive for all to enjoy.
 It is probably easier to buy a license than search the laws for the fine print anyway.
 Better safe than sorry.
-See a complete list of license cost for all 50 states here.
+See an up-to-date and complete list of license cost for all 50 states.

 We hope this article helped simplify searching for your state’s license requirements.
 As always, call your local wildlife agent when you need help interpreting regulations..